yangl1996/prism-rust/testbed/README.md

 ## Setting Up

 1. Install jq
-2. Install AWS CLI tool and configure the IAM Key and Region.
+2. Install AWS CLI tool and configure the IAM Key and Region
 3. Place the SSH key at `~/.ssh/prism.pem`
 4. Place this line `Include config.d/prism` at the beginning of `~/.ssh/config`
 5. Execute `mkdir -p ~/.ssh/config.d`